-While it has quickly become one of the most popular music festivals in Arkansas and the Ozarks, Fayetteville Roots Festival also features local food and prides itself on taking place in an urban setting in one of the top cities in the United States.
+While it has quickly become one of the most popular music festivals in Arkansas and the Ozarks, Fayetteville Roots Festival also showcases local food and prides itself on being an urban music and food festival, taking place in one of the top cities in the United States.

 “An urban festival is unique.
 Instead of escaping outside of town to an outdoor festival, here you can dive into our city and all it has to offer,” says festival organizers.
 “Festival patrons have the chance to engage with the Fayetteville Farmers' Market, local shops, local restaurants, local folks and local culture, all while attending a music festival.”

-The main stage at the Fayetteville Town Center is the center of the festival, however, there are multiple event stages at live-music venues across Fayetteville — historically the entertainment capital of Northwest Arkansas — including George’s Majestic Lounge, Maxine's Taproom and Kingfish Dive Bar, as well as the Fayetteville Public Library and Fayetteville Farmers’ Market, held on the Historic Downtown Square.
+The main stage at the Fayetteville Town Center is the center of the festival.
+However, there are multiple event stages at live-music venues across Fayetteville — historically the entertainment capital of Northwest Arkansas — including George’s Majestic Lounge, Maxine's Taproom and Kingfish Dive Bar, as well as the Fayetteville Public Library and Fayetteville Farmers’ Market, held on the Historic Downtown Square.